savonet/liquidsoap/doc/content/hls_output.md

   [section 4.3.4.2](https://tools.ietf.org/html/rfc8216#section-4.3.4.2) of the RFC.
 It consists of a list of the form: `(stream_name, (average_bandwidth, codec_name, segments_file_extension))`.
 This list is inffered for the following formats:
   `%mp3`, `%fdkaac`, `%shine`.
 When using these formats, you do not need to pass an entry for the corresponding stream in this list.
-However, since we're using the `%ffmpeg` encoder here, to get `MPEG-TS` encapsulated data, we need to add these info for each stream.
+However, since we're using the `%ffmpeg` encoder to get `MPEG-TS` encapsulated data, we need to add these info for each stream.
 * `persist` and `persist_at` are used to allow liquidsoap to restart while keeping the existing segments and playlists.
 When shutting down, liquidsoap stores the current configuration at `persist_at` and uses it to restart the HLS stream when restarting.
 * `segments` and `segments_overhead` are used to keep track of the generated segments.
-Each media playlist will contain a numbe of segments defined by `segments` and an extra set of segments, defined by `segments_overhead`, is kept past the playlist size for those listeners who are still listening on outdated segments.
+Each media playlist will contain a number of segments defined by `segments` and an extra set of segments, defined by `segments_overhead`, is kept past the playlist size for those listeners who are still listening on outdated segments.

 There are more useful options, in particular `on_file_change`, which can be used for instance to sync up your segments and playlists